 - You may not have access to your inhalers when you jump.

-- It’s recommended you take your reliever inhaler up to half an hour before the activity.
+- It’s recommended you take your reliever inhaler up to an hour before the activity.

-Medical experts recognise that people with well controlled asthma can go scuba-diving, although it’s important to remember that when you dive you’re exposed to things that can trigger asthma symptoms in some people (cold air, exercise and stress).
+Medical experts recognise that people with well controlled asthma can go scuba-diving, although it’s important to remember that when you dive you’re exposed to things that can trigger asthma symptoms in some people (cold air, exercise, and heightened emotions).